enricoromano/E-commerce-challenge/README.md

 - Delivery Performance (with neural network)
 - How to improve delivery performance? (hypotesis testing)

-In the repository, you can find all the codes and also a report with all the tasks explained at a high level
+In the repository, you can find all the codes and also a report with all the tasks explained at a high level.